bonitasoft/bonita-doc/md/variables.md

 *   **queryName** One of object available queries, as example findByNumInvoice
 *   **filter** All filters required by the query, as example f=numInvoice=XXXX

-Or with Business Data variables, you are able to select one object (from left panel or select box), see its available queries and select one, and configure its filters which are already proposed.
-This allows boost and simplify configuration on these data.

 ##### How to create a Business Data variable

 A Business Data variable can be created in two ways:
 - From the Variables bottom panel, creating a new variable with the type Business Data
-- From Data Model section in the left panel, drag and droping a Business Object to the whiteboard area.
+- From the Data Model section in the left panel, drag and dropping a Business Object to the whiteboard area.
 In this case, a user interface will also be generated

 A configuration wizard appears: create a Business Data variable by providing information on how to retrieve elements of this Business Object.

 Select the query to retrieve Business Object.
-Queries can be a simple attribute query (ex: findByName) or an additional query such as a custom query.
+Queries can be a simple attribute query (e.g. findByName) or an additional query such as a custom query.
 A filter area is displayed, depending on your selection, you may have to enter one or several attribute values.
 You can use a variable to fill its value using interpolation syntax.

-You can use Pagination section to define the number of elements you want by page (by default 10 elements) and the page number (by default first page - index 0).
+You can use the Pagination section to define the number of elements you want by page (by default 10 elements) and the page number (by default the first page - index 0).

 :::warning
 Business data variables will be always an array that contains the result of query execution.
-In case of single result queries, such as find by persistence Id, you may access the values like this InvoiceVar[0], knowing that 0 is first and only element of your array.
+In case of single result queries, such as find by persistence Id, you may access the values like this InvoiceVar[0], knowing that 0 is the first and only element of your array.
 :::

 :::info